 2019 – 2020

-In 2019, Avon Products, Inc merged with Brazilian Natura Cosmeticos, which gets a 76% stake.
-The result is the fourth-largest perfume company in the world.
-This globality can be seen in the massive letters of the emblem.
+In 2019, Avon Products, Inc merged with Brazilian Natura Cosmeticos, which acquired a 76% stake.
+The result is the world’s fourth-largest perfume company.
+This globality is evident in the emblem’s massive letters.

 2019 – today

-2016, the company split into New Avon LLC and Avon Products, Inc. The former contracted to sell itself to South Korea’s LG Household & Health Care in 2019.
+In 2016, the company split into New Avon LLC and Avon Products, Inc. The former was contracted for sale to South Korea’s LG Household & Health Care in 2019.
 The logo became simple and subtle after the split, showing that the firm was on a journey of self-determination, finding its face and place.

 2020 – today